On the Possibility of Melting Water Ice during the Recent Past of Mars: Application to the Formation of Gullies: Results

-To test whether subsurface ice can melt under these conditions, we use our 1D model to simulate its evolution after surface erosion (inputs in Table S1).
+To test whether subsurface ice can melt under the latter conditions, we use our 1D model to simulate its evolution after surface erosion (inputs in Table \ref{Table:inputs}).
 Subsurface ice is initially placed at depth $z_{\text{ice}}$, and the layer below are assigned ice thermal properties.
 The model equilibrates temperatures over 10 years.
-After that, during the CO$2$ sublimation in winter, ice is moved from $z{\text{ice}}$ to $(1-\alpha) z_{\text{ice}}$, with $\alpha$ being an excavation factor between 0 (no excavation) and 1 (ice exposed at the surface).
+After that, during the CO$_2$ sublimation in winter, ice is moved from $z{\text{ice}}$ to $(1-\alpha) z_{\text{ice}}$, with $\alpha$ being an excavation factor between 0 (no excavation) and 1 (ice exposed at the surface).
 The removed soil thickness $\alpha z_{\text{ice}}$ defines the new surface, setting the soil temperature there.
 The model then calculates sublimation, temperature, and ice depth evolution over 2 years (1‑minute timestep).
-Maximum temperatures are shown in Figure \ref{fig:meltingexp}.
+We will only consider here the case in which ice is still opaque as it its covered by a thin layer of dust.
+Indeed, our model might not be appropriate to study the case of suddenly exposed ice, when solar absorption could have a significant impact on the possibility of melting (see section \ref{discussion:meltdustyice}).
+Results of our experience are shown in Figure \ref{fig:meltingexp}.